alphagov/govuk-design-guide/docs/components/components-documentation-template.md

 # Variations for this component
 # List out any variations that exist for this component by providing (1) the name of said variation and (2) a brief description of that variation.
 variations:
-  # To list out additional variations duplicate the the fields below (adhering to the formating) but increase the count by one integer.
+  # To add additional variations duplicate the the fields below (adhering to the formating) but increase the count by one integer.
   0:
     title: #Delete this comment before entering the name of the variation that exists for this component.
     description: